-Removing jammed pellets from the barrel
+Removing jammed projectiles from the barrel

 Remove the air tank.
-Always attempt to remove jammed pellets from the breech through the muzzle; only go from the muzzle end if there is no other way.
+Always attempt to remove jammed projectiles from the breech through the muzzle; only go from the muzzle end if there is no other way.
 Use a good cleaning rod of the correct size to push the jam out of the muzzle.

-Note: If a pellet gets stuck in the barrel because the pressure in the air tank gets too low, it may be possible to refill your air tank, and then shoot the pellet out.
+Note: If a projectile gets stuck in the barrel because the pressure in the air tank gets too low, it may be possible to refill your air tank, and then shoot the projectile out.

-DO NOT LOAD ANOTHER PROJECTILE UNTIL THE JAMMED PELLET IS REMOVED.
+DO NOT LOAD ANOTHER PROJECTILE UNTIL THE JAMMED PROJECTILE IS REMOVED.

-Maintenance of the Air Tank and Care During Shipping
+Maintenance of the Air Tank and Care During Storage

-AirForce airguns have an air tank pressurized to 3,000 psi when full.
+AirForce airguns have an air tank pressurized to 3,000 psi or 3625 psi (depending on the tank's individual pressure rating) when full.
 This tank is designed to be filled at all times.
-You can leave it pressurized to 3,000 psi indefinitely, or you can keep a lower "caretaker" charge of around 2,000 psi in the tank; if you desire.
+You can leave it fully pressurized indefinitely or you can keep a lower "caretaker" charge of around 2,000 psi in the tank, if you desire.

 The air tank is equipped with a safety burst disk that will rupture if the internal pressure gets too high.
-Under no circumstances should the tank be pressurized beyond 3,000 psi.
+Under no circumstances should the tank be pressurized beyond the recommended fill pressure specified on the tank.